Clear means that MailChimp strips away all that jargon, hyperbolic language and value clarity above all.

 Many successful businesses dedicate a special section in its brand guidelines to the tone of voice to make sure that the brand communicates in a consistent way.

 Remember that the tone of voice is not the actual brand messaging — the difference between both is that your tone is how you say it, not the exact words to use.
+(If you're looking to write actual copy—check out my Brand Story Framework)

 Therefore a brand voice acts as a delivery method for the characteristics of brand personality which all ties into developing a human persona.